 Operating Hours, Seasons & Phone Contact

-Chickamauga Battlefield is free.
-Craven's House on historic Lookout Mountain is free.
-Point Park at Lookout Mountain Battlefield is $3 for people 16 or older, and is free for anyone up to age 15.
+Fees - Chickamauga Battlefield and Craven's House on historic Lookout Mountain admission and parking are free.
+Point Park at Lookout Mountain Battlefield is $5 for admission.
+Parking is free.

 From Interstate 75: At Exit 350 take Battlefield Parkway (Georgia 2) west to Fort Oglethorpe.
 Turn left at the intersection of Battlefield Parkway and Lafayette Road.
 Go one mile on Lafayette Road to the park entrance and visitor center.